codepr/sol/README.md

-I've run some basic benchmarks comparing Sol and Mosquitto's performance, using [mqtt-benchmark](https://github.com/krylovsk/mqtt-benchmark) tool to test concurrent connections and different loads of traffic on my modest machine, an Intel(R) I5-8265U (8) @ 3.900 GHz CPUs and 8 GB RAM.
+I've run some basic benchmarks comparing Sol and Mosquitto's performance, using [mqtt-benchmark](https://github.com/krylovsk/mqtt-benchmark) tool to test concurrent connections and different loads of traffic on my laptop, an Intel(R) I5-8265U (8) @ 3.900 GHz CPUs and 8 GB RAM.
 To be minded that currently Sol skips some checks like UTF-8 strings for topics and the memory footprint is also much greater than Mosquitto's one.